From £69,045.00 or £616.27 on LeaseFetcher.

 Aside from the pricey upfront cost of the E-Tron, running costs won't break the bank.
 It's very expensive to insure and Audi aren't deemed the most reliable manufacturer so repair costs could rack up, but charging costs are around half of what you'd pay for a traditional petrol and diesel car.
 Plus, with zero emissions, if you're looking for a company car, it's a great option - you pay zero Benefit in Kind tax for 2020!

 Overall, the E-Tron is a great electric car bearing a premium badge.
-If you're looking for an eco-friendly family car or if you’re looking to cut company car tax with an electric vehicle company car, the E-Tron is a sensible choice.
+If you're looking for an eco-friendly family car or if you’re looking to take advantage of low company car tax on electric cars, the E-Tron is a sensible choice.
 Check out the rest of this E-Tron car review for more details!

 The entry level S Line trim comes with 21-inch 9.5J '5-arm turbine' contrasting grey design alloy wheels and Audi matrix LED headlights with dynamic front and rear indicators.
 Adaptive sport suspension comes as standard.